 Miscarriage is caused by things like:

-- issues with baby’s chromosomes (blighted ovum, molar pregnancy, translocation)
+- issues with baby’s chromosomes (too many or too few chromosomes, molar pregnancy, translocation)

 - issues with uterus or cervix (septate uterus, scar tissue, fibroids)

 - issues with mother’s health (autoimmune diseases, hormonal imbalances)

 Some miscarriages happen abruptly — you may see blood and then quickly pass the pregnancy tissues.
 Others, like missed miscarriages, may happen without symptoms.
 You may not discover there’s anything wrong until you visit your doctor for an ultrasound appointment.

 No matter how it happens, you may experience intense feelings of grief, anger, or sadness.
 You may even feel numb at first but go on to experience a variety of feelings later on.

 It may take several weeks to a month or more for your body to recover from miscarriage.
 The timeline is individual, depending on the type of miscarriage you experience and whether you need medical intervention, like a dilation and curettage (D and C) to help pass the pregnancy tissue.